ratschlab/pancanatlas_code_public/peptide_generation/README.txt

 to the script, which enables easy parallel processing in a cluster environment.
 The run id ID_OF_THE_RUN defines the folder name of the output peptides.
 Use the command line flag '--batch_mode' to re-direct stdout/stderr to log files in a cluster environment.
-Use '--gtex_normals' to generate GTEX background output is.
+Use '--gtex_normals' to generate GTEX background outputs.
 GRAPH_DATA and GRAPH_METADATA_PATH then also need to be modified accordingly to pass the correct splice graphs for GTEX peptide generation mode.